 Q&A with Abigail Nathanson, MSW ’07/DSW ’20

 On April 17, 2020, Abigail “Abby” Nathanson presented her capstone project, “Death Anxiety at End-of-Life: The Existential Angst of Students, Clinicians, Patients, and Caregivers,” effectively completing the requirements for her doctoral degree.
-An experienced palliative care social worker, Abby has stayed engaged with NYU Silver since earning her MSW here in 2007.
+An experienced palliative care social worker, Dr. Nathanson has stayed engaged with NYU Silver since earning her MSW here in 2007.
 She also earned post-master’s certificates in Clinical Supervision and in Palliative and End-of-Life Care (PELC) at the School, has been an Adjunct Lecturer and Field Instructor, and has served as a mentor to both MSW and Leadership Fellows in our Zelda Foster Studies Program in PELC.
-In January 2020, with completion of her DSW in sight, Abby began a new leadership position at the NYC Elder Abuse Center, affiliated with Weill Cornell Medicine's Department of Geriatrics and Palliative Care.
+In January 2020, with completion of her DSW in sight, Dr. Nathanson began a new leadership position at the NYC Elder Abuse Center, affiliated with Weill Cornell Medicine's Department of Geriatrics and Palliative Care.

 What does your new job entail?